 Take a good look at your bank transactions and break down your expenses into necessary and unnecessary ones.
 Which ones would you be able to avoid if you had better control?
 Once you have that down, it’ll be easier to know what cuts to make.

 2. Cut Unnecessary Expenses And Negotiate Necessary Ones

-If you have any unnecessary monthly expenses, they need to go.
+If you have any unnecessary monthly expenses, learn living with less, as it can give you more.
 That includes things like premium apps, subscriptions, and even cable.
 It could save you hundreds of dollars a month.

 Add vices into this category as well.
 If you smoke or drink regularly, you’re likely spending over $100 a month on cigarettes/alcohol.
 The same goes for eating out, shopping, Starbucks coffee, and so on.
 You’d be surprised by how much you could save when you cut back on these things.

 As for expenses you can’t avoid – try to find out if you can negotiate them in some way.
 You could also try to find better deals like, let’s say, on your credit cards or car insurance.

 The less your monthly payments will be, the more you’ll be able to save.
 This means managing your debt now instead of allowing it to grow over time.
 You could go about this either by tackling the biggest debt you have first and then handling the smaller ones over time, or you could do the opposite.

 Ideally, you should try to pay the debt off faster, but if it’s a lot of debt – you could try cutting down on monthly payments by consolidating it.